oscarotero/simple-crud/README.md

 //And finally, the titles of all these posts
 ```

 You can define the way of the lazy loads are executed, creating methods starting by "get" in the row class.
-The result of the method will be cached in the property.
+The result of the method will be cached in a property with the same name.
-Lazy loads not only works with relations, but also with any property you want.
+Lazy loads not only works with relations, but also with any value you want.
 Just create a method named get[NameOfTheProperty] and you get it.

 ```php
 namespace MyModels\Rows;